Pelosi departing for Asia on Friday, but Taiwan stop still uncertain - KTVZ

 Pelosi’s trip includes stops in Japan, South Korea, Malaysia and Singapore — all US allies in the region.

-But a drop-in to self-governing Taiwan was still only tentative as China issues warnings about the House speaker making a possible visit.
+But a drop-in to self-governing Taiwan was still only tentative as China issues warnings about the House speaker making a possible visit and US-China relations are at a low point.

 Pelosi is bringing a delegation of fellow lawmakers on the visit.
 She has refused to answer reporters’ inquiries about her plans, saying on Wednesday in response to a question about a potential Taiwan visit, “I never talk about my travel.
 It’s a danger to me.”